 I remember one time receiving an email from what I’d term an “unpotential client” to photograph their upcoming wedding.
-And I was taken aback by the email as it had an almost to the minute time frame of the day and literally a blow by blow account of what I would do on the day and what the couple (and guests) would do on the day.
+And I was taken aback by the email as it had an almost to the minute time frame.
+A literally blow by blow account of what I would do on the day and what the couple (and guests) would do on the day.
 I have to say, I found this all a bit farcical, and worrying.
 “At this time, we will go here, you will then do this before going here where you will…” get the picture?
-I’ve never worked like this and I won’t start now.
-It would not be fair to change tact and work style and it was clearly a job for somebody else good at working like that.
-So why even entertain it?
+This is something which will not work for me.

 A wedding day generally has the same structure, preparations, ceremony, reception.
-I will take this loose brief and wrap the day with moments that I see and anticipate, and often anticipation is the key, and a reaction to what may happen.
-This for me keeps it fresh, and for those getting married it keeps it exciting, they then view the day with fresh eyes knowing the day was captured on the fly and in a competent manner.
+I will take this loose brief and wrap the day with moments that I see and anticipate.
+Often anticipation is the key, and a reaction to what may happen.
+This for me keeps it fresh, and for those getting married it keeps it exciting.
+They then view the day with fresh eyes knowing the day was captured on the fly and in a competent manner.

 Like I have stressed previously, each day is different, each day is unique (unique, the word that everybody seems to drop these days).
 So how do I as a candid wedding photographer keep it so?
 Well, quite often by having as little information as I need.
-Which probably would terrify some folk, and yet embraced by a core of others, a core that have kept me in business over a decade.
-These people want that spark of creativity, but more importantly want a day that will run as smoothly as possible, they just want to get on with it, they do not want to or will entertain being told what to do nor do they require an unrealistic timetable to keep to.
+Which probably would terrify some folk, and yet embraced by a core of others.
+A core that have kept me in business over a decade.
+These people want that spark of creativity, but more importantly want a day that will run as smoothly as possible.
+This I provide.